×

 What are the pros and cons of living in Thailand?

 "Chiang Mai is a very low-stress place to live (except for the traffic.)
 The people are nice, the food is great and varied, the costs for most things are low.
-The weather is too hot for me, but I've become accustomed to it," remarked one member in Chiang Mai.
+The weather is too hot for me, but I've become accustomed to it," commented a person living in Chiang Mai, Thailand.

 View More Answers